Skip to content

 Writing Dialogues

 Dialogues are written in .dlg files using a simple DSL (domain-specific language): a small, purpose-built scripting format designed specifically for writing branching conversations.
-You don’t need to know any programming language; the DSL uses plain keywords like NODE, CHOICE, GOTO, and SET to describe dialogue flow.
+The DSL uses plain keywords like NODE, CHOICE, GOTO, and SET to describe dialogue flow, so no prior knowledge of programming is required.
 Place dialogue files in content/dialogues/.

 You can write dialogue text directly (no locale files required).
 There are three forms: